Good luck Job Offer Rejected: Did your recognized good luck go untapped?

 I applied for an electronics related job with Western Electric and wasted a week of interviews only to be turned down as being overqualified.

-Several other jobs I was turned down as being overqualified.
-Mind you, that was only the second job I was applying for.
-How could I be overqualified?
+A few other other jobs I applied for and was also turned down.
+But not for being overqualified.
+Mind you, that potential job with Western Electric was only the second job I was applying for.

 My first job as a 17 – 18 year-old had been part-time with the Post Office.
 That certainly wouldn’t qualify me for much.